 Gluten.
 This is the protein part of wheat.

 Graham flour.
 This is a type of whole wheat flour.

 Malt.
 This is a sprouted grain, which may be wheat.

 Modified food starch, modified starch, wheat starch, gelatinized starch

 Natural flavoring.
 This may contain a wheat protein.

 Spelt and kamut.
 These are ancient types of wheat.

 Vegetable gum, vegetable starch

 Keep in mind that food labels may not always show if a food product contains wheat.
-This is because the manufacturing process may accidentally contaminate a food with allergens.
+This is because the food making process may accidentally contaminate a food with allergens.
 Different foods are often processed on the same production lines.
 Equipment may have traces of a food allergen.
 This can then contaminate another food processed on that same equipment.
 This is called cross contamination.
 Federal law requires food makers to note on the label if a food contains a major food allergen, such as wheat.
 But the law does not require a list of cross contamination ingredients.
 Many food makers voluntarily include this information.

 Children with wheat allergies can safely eat these foods: